Fullmeals.

 Step 5: Add Cauliflower and Steam

 Uncover the pan and add the cauliflower florets along with 1 tsp of salt.
 Stir everything together for .
-Add 4 tbsp of water, immediately cover the pan, and simmer on low heat for about , allowing the vegetables to steam and become tender.
+Add 4 tbsp of water, immediately cover the pan, and on low heat for about , allowing the vegetables to and become tender.

 Step 6: Add Spices and Tomatoes